hjian42/SVO_Automation/README.md

 ## Anaphora Resolution
   - Replace mentions of entities (e.g. pronouns like "he" and "she") with their most representative representations using Stanford CoreNLP's coreference (anaphora) resolution
-  - Used to simplify SVO extraction
+  - Used to maximize and validate SVO extraction by correctly identifying actors

   For example: